skovy/skovy.dev/content/blog/codemod-workflow/index.md

 });
 ```

-Great, this finds exactly what we care about,
+Great, this finds exactly what we care about:
 which parameters are being passed to `coffee.brew`.
-For this example, we could completely stop here.
+For this example, we could stop here.
 However, once this reaches hundreds of files, there are
 likely two problems to emerge.
 First, `node.callee.type`
 could be something other than a `MemberExpression`,
 which means `node.callee.object.name` or `node.callee.property.name`
 may not always exist.
 That means this could throw a runtime
 error.

-Fortunately, this file was written in TypeScript and
-the corresponding type definitions were installed.
-This
+Since this file was written in TypeScript and the corresponding
-means that several type errors are actually being
+type definitions were installed.
+This means that several type
-thrown with the current solution.
+are being thrown with the current solution.

 ```typescript
 traverse(ast, {